dodemodexter/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 ## Android App (APK)

-An Android app is available to simplify access without modifying the native files of the SPA : Download the APK -> (https://github.com/dodemodexter/WiFi-remote-for-Bestway-Lay-Z-SPA/blob/master/Code/APK/Lay-Z-VisualA-Dodemodexter.apk)]
+An Android App of this UI is available to simplify access without modifying the native files of the SPA : [Download the APK](https://github.com/dodemodexter/WiFi-remote-for-Bestway-Lay-Z-SPA/blob/master/Code/APK/Lay-Z-VisualA-Dodemodexter.apk)

 ### 📥 Installation Instructions